Factbox: Fed officials' comments on U.S. economy, policy

-A majority of economists responding to a Reuters poll this week believe the Fed will embark on a third round of quantitative easing, or QE3, at the central bank's mid-September policy-setting meeting.
+A majority of economists responding to a Reuters poll believe the Fed will embark on a third round of quantitative easing, or QE3, at the central bank's mid-September policy-setting meeting.

 The following are recent comments from policymakers.
 (An asterisk next to a name denotes the person in 2012 is a voting member of the policy-setting Federal Open Market Committee.)